matt-holmes/Event-Registration-Serverless/README.md

 * Expand automated test coverage
 * Return proper HTTP codes for all the use-cases
 * Tighten access controls
-* Invalid session on sign out
+* Invalidate session on sign out